Desertec: Changji-Guquan-Transmission-Line in Gobi-Desert

 The People's Republic of China is also increasingly utilizing desert regions to expand its share of renewable energy.
 The Gobi Desert plays a particularly crucial role in this effort.
 Similar to the Desertec concept, the Changji-Guquan transmission line connects desert regions with urban centers.
 Completed in 2019, the line stretches over 3,000 km and has a total capacity of 12 GW.
 Since this transmission capacity can replace multiple coal-fired power plants, solar thermal power plants were also integrated to replicate the load profile of coal power using renewable energy sources.
 As a result, a combination of solar thermal energy, photovoltaics, and wind power enables the continuous supply of electricity to urban centers around the clock.

 The Al Maktoum Solar Park Complex in Dubai is one of the largest solar parks in the world.
 The project consists of multiple development phases.
 The fourth phase was completed in December 2023 and includes the world's largest solar thermal power plant.

 Although photovoltaics and wind power have undercut coal and gas prices in a number of countries, this is partly due to subsidies or additional costs imposed on fossil fuels, such as taxes on emissions or the legally mandated purchase of emission certificates.
 Additionally, integrating weather-dependent energy sources like PV and wind into the power grid incurs further costs, particularly storage costs, which do not apply to solar thermal power plants.

 Australian-Asian-Power-Link

 There are also efforts in Australia to export electricity generated in the desert to other countries.
 Singapore, in particular, has expressed interest in purchasing electricity from Australia.

 Dii GmbH

-The Dii Gmbh is a consulting company independent from the DESERTEC Foundation, which emerged from people and shareholders previously engaged with the Desertec Industrial Initiative.
+The Dii Gmbh is a clean energy market enabler and industry network independent from the DESERTEC Foundation, which emerged from people and shareholders previously engaged with the Desertec Industrial Initiative.
 The Desertec Industrial Initiative was dissolved in its original form in 2014, after the withdrawal of most shareholders and the DESERTEC Foundation.
-The remaining shareholders reformed into the Dii GmbH.
+The remaining shareholders reformed into the Dii GmbH, active from its base in Dubai (UAE) under the brandname of Dii Desert Energy (www.dii-desertenegy.org).

 The original Industrial Initiative, which was the precursor to the Dii GmbH was founded by 12 European companies led by Munich Re founded in Munich on 30 October 2009.
 The other companies included Deutsche Bank, E.ON, RWE, Abengoa.

 Originally the Industrial Initiative consisted of 17 associate partners: